Sunday, December 28, 2008

 Jonah's Prayer

 1 From inside the fish Jonah prayed to the LORD his God.
-2 He said:
+2 He said:"In my distress I called to the LORD,

 and he answered me.